wp-plugins/sqid-payments-gateway-for-woocommerce/readme.txt

 == Changelog ==

+= 1.0.3 =
+* Update for WP 4.1.1 and some receipt format changes

 = 1.0.2 =
 * Various minor tweaks and speed improvements
 * Minor bug fixes and revised receipt format